toolleeo/cli-apps/README.md

 * [anew](https://github.com/tomnomnom/anew) - Tool for adding new lines to files, skipping duplicates.
 * [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.
+* [awk](https://github.com/onetrueawk/awk) - A historical, general-purpose text file processor, implements a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
 * [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents.
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on markdown documentation files.
 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.